ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **What changes can I expect to encounter in the residential communities on campus?**

-With recommendations from the CDC, state and local departments of health, and its own Student Health Services, Environmental Health & Safety and other campus offices, UCSC has reduced the number of available student accommodations to primarily single rooms in the residence halls.
-Accommodations in apartments are singles and  doubles but no more than 5 residents per apartment.
+With recommendations from the CDC, state and local departments of health, and its own Student Health Services, Environmental Health & Safety and other campus offices, UCSC has reduced the number of available student accommodations to only single rooms in the residence halls.
+Accommodations in apartments are singles and  doubles but no more than 5 residents per apartment and often fewer.
 Consideration has been given to reducing the ratio of students per bathroom on residential floors.
 So, there will be fewer overall students living on campus at this time.

 **How will I be able to engage with my on-campus community?**